danielduarte/flowed/doc/tutorial.md

 We will run the flow then, indicating that the expected results are `['isAuthorized']`.

-In a similar way, it is very important for flexibility and reusability purposes to provide some way of parametrization for the flows.
+In a similar way, it is very important for flexibility and re-usability purposes to provide some way of parametrization for the flows.
 Analyzing the flow in this example, we can easily see that no task is providing the `'sessionId'`.
 This is because it will be given from the outside, at the time of the execution.
 That is, it is a flow parameter.
 We provide parameters as a name-value mapping like this: